thenexthub/Codira/docs/ABI/TypeMetadata.rst

   respectively, at **offset 8** and at **offset 11**; in platforms that do not support Objective-C interoperability, this is, respectively, at **offset 5** and at **offset 8**.
-- For each Swift class in the class's inheritance hierarchy, in order starting from the root class and working down to the most derived class, the following fields are present:
+- For each Codira class in the class's inheritance hierarchy, in order starting from the root class and working down to the most derived class, the following fields are present: